JasperBroeck/Fedodular/README.md

 ./fedodular-gamer.sh -u
 ```
 ## Contributions
 Contributions to Fedodular are welcome!
-Feel free to create new modules or improve existing ones.
+Feel free to create new modules using the [template module](#template-module) or improve existing ones.
 Submit pull requests to share your modules with the community.

 ## License
 This project is licensed under the MIT License.